Pet Grooming • Mobile Nail Trims

 Martini- Cat

-Ouija- American Hairless Terrier
+Joule- American Hairless Terrier

 Who was Disi?

 "Disi" is what we in the dog show world refer to as my "novice A" dog.
 He is my first well-bred, purebred dog.
 He is my first dog I ever put AKC titles on.
-He has spent the better part of the last 9 years by my side.
+He spent the better part of 9 years by my side.
 He is what they call a "heart dog".
 He's watched me grow from reckless teenager into a wife and mother.
-He's introduced me to people I would have never met.
+He introduced me to people I would have never met.
 He's made me laugh and he's humbled me.
-Disi has taken me all over the country showing and is always ready for our next adventure.
+Disi has taken me all over the country showing and was always ready for our next adventure.
 I'm sure every one of you have a "Disi" in your life and I promise to care for them just like my Disi.

 AKC GCH/ UKC CH UWPCH Deep Run's Zoom Zoom CGC BN CD RE NA NAJ NF AXP AJP XFP DSX DM AMX3 TKI NADD Hall of Fame "Disi"- Flat Coated Retriever 08/16/2010- 02/03/2020